FIRST CENTURY OF U.S. PRESIDENTSJuly 4 Fatal illness Murder Attempt Assassinated

 CONSPIRACY OF JOHN SMITH DYE

 What if the history of the Presidency during the first century of the United States was plagued by a murderous conspiracy thanks to slavery?
 In 1864, the year that preceded the defeat of the confederacy, Wall Street businessman John Smith Dye self-published a book called Adder’s Den, or Secrets of the Great Conspiracy.
+It claimed just that.
 Dye examined the history of the White House to show how slave politicians, seeking to stay in power, orchestrated the demise of as many as four presidents (James Monroe, William Harrison, Zachary Taylor, and Abraham Lincoln) and made unsuccessful attempts on the lives on two more (Andrew Jackson and James Buchanan).

 Dye took his title from the Holy Bible: Isaiah 11.8; “and the child shall put its hand on the adder’s den.”
 The phrase, familiar to church-going Americans at the time, referred to the fact mankind was fated to fall victim to the serpentine betrayer from the Garden of Eden.
 America’s snake, according to Dye, was South Carolina slave politician John C. Calhoun.
 He championed slavery from the retirement of 3rd President Thomas Jefferson in 1809 to the death of 12th President Zachary Taylor in 1850.
 Calhoun’s protégé, Mississippi slave politician Jefferson Davis, took over, and before Abraham Lincoln could take office as the 16th President in 1861, Davis became a confederate one and led the South out of the United States.